awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 # Creating an Amazon EBS Snapshot<a name="ebs-creating-snapshot"></a>

 A point\-in\-time snapshot of an EBS volume, can be used as a baseline for new volumes or for data backup\.
-If you make periodic snapshots of a volume, the snapshots are incremental—only the blocks on the device that have changed after your last snapshot are saved in the new snapshot\.
+If you make periodic snapshots of a volume, the snapshots are incremental\-only the blocks on the device that have changed after your last snapshot are saved in the new snapshot\.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the entire volume\.

 Snapshots occur asynchronously; the point\-in\-time snapshot is created immediately, but the status of the snapshot is `pending` until the snapshot is complete \(when all of the modified blocks have been transferred to Amazon S3\), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed\.
 While it is completing, an in\-progress snapshot is not affected by ongoing reads and writes to the volume\.